 How to Get There

-Because hotels, restaurants and attractions are spaced far apart, it’s highly recommended to arrive in car.
+Because hotels, restaurants and attractions are spaced far apart, it’s highly recommended to arrive in a car.